Serdar (Ottoman rank)

 Serdar (سردار; from "Sardar") was a military rank in the Ottoman Empire and a noble rank in Montenegro and Serbia.
-Serdars especially served at the borders of Ottoman Empire.
-It is often translated to 'commander' in English texts.
+Serdars often served on the borders of the Ottoman Empire.
+The term is often translated as 'commander' in English texts and originally comes from the Persian language.

-Serdar was also used in the Principality of Montenegro and the Principality of Serbia as an honorary non-noble title below that of vojvoda.
+The title Serdar was also used in the Principality of Montenegro and the Principality of Serbia as an honorary non-noble title below that of vojvoda.
 Janko Vukotić, the former prime minister of Montenegro, held the title of serdar.